brandonmcconnell/brandonmcconnell/README.md

 ### My latest tweets
 <!-- TWITTER:START -->
+- [branmcconnell: You know those code examples people share as images in their tweets?

+I&#39;m playing with the idea of exposing the actual *copyable* code as the alt text for those images… and automating doing so via a browser extension.

+Would you use it? 👀](https://twitter.com/branmcconnell/status/1623852499303124992)
 - [branmcconnell: Also, the Customer Support page linked to in the documentation does not work for me and instead redirects me back to my company dashboard.](https://twitter.com/branmcconnell/status/1623704476346613761)
 - [branmcconnell: It’d be sick if the @ChromiumDev team introduced something like Arc Boosts into @googlechrome to superpower their browser. 🔥